 By Joseph V. Maruca

-Joe Maruca is chief of the West Barnstable (MA) Fire Department, a combination fire department on Cape Cod.
+Joseph V. Maruca is chief of the West Barnstable (MA) Fire Department, a combination fire department on Cape Cod.
 He served as a volunteer firefighter from 1977 until becoming chief in 2005.
 He is a director of the National Volunteer Fire Council (NVFC) and represents the NVFC on the NFPA 1917 Technical Committee.
-Joe is a retired attorney and Of Counsel to the Crowell Law Office in Yarmouthport, concentrating in the area of estate planning.
+Maruca is also a retired attorney and Of Counsel to the Crowell Law Office in Yarmouthport, concentrating in the area of estate planning.